Harry45/emuflow/README.md

 <div align="justify">

 Because we also have a normalized density (the flow model), it is also possible to use it as prior if we want to in any cosmological analysis.
-To do so, we can do use the following:
+To do so, we can use the following:

 ```python
 import numpy as np